SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 '``fpmath``' Metadata
 ^^^^^^^^^^^^^^^^^^^^^

-``fpmath`` metadata may be attached to any instruction of floating-point type.
+``fpmath`` metadata may be attached to any instruction of floating point type.
 It can be used to express the maximum acceptable error in the result of that instruction, in ULPs, thus potentially allowing the compiler to use a more efficient but less accurate method of computing